5. Trade Protocol (On- and Off-Ramp)

 T_fiat. - Merchant Ack: Merchant confirms receipt of fiat payment.

-- Settle: Contract releases USDC to user; fees assessed; bonds unlocked.
+- Settle: Contract releases USDC to user.
+Fees are assessed and bonds unlocked.

-- Dispute: If conflict, parties submit evidence; authorized admins issue on-chain verdict.
+- Dispute: If conflict, parties submit evidence and authorized admins issue an on-chain verdict.

-- Open: User opens SELL order; transfers USDC to escrowless settlement adapter (contract holds or streams atomically per design).
+- Open: User opens SELL order and transfers USDC to escrowless settlement adapter (contract holds or streams atomically per design).

 - Match: Merchant accepts and posts quote/bond.